proventa/aws-postgresql-demo/docs/blog-Running_Spilo.md

 ![Patroni Cluster](patroni-architecture.svg)

 In the world of modern data-driven applications, having a reliable and available database is a must.
 This is where Patroni and Spilo come into play.
-Patroni is an open-source solution for managing high-availability PostgreSQL clusters, and Spilo is a Docker image that combines PostgreSQL and Patroni, simplifying the deployment of fault-tolerant database setups.
+Patroni is an open-source solution for managing high-availability PostgreSQL clusters, and Spilo is a container image that combines PostgreSQL and Patroni, simplifying the deployment of fault-tolerant database setups.
 To achieve this resilience, Patroni leverages an external component that plays a critical role: a distributed configuration store.
 This component is responsible for storing the state of the cluster and for coordinating the actions of the different nodes.
 In this blog post, we will explore how to set up a Patroni cluster using Spilo and etcd as the distributed configuration store.

 ## Prerequisites